malbanGit/Telengard/readme.txt

 Title music by Roald Strauss (INDIEGAMEMUSIC.COM), thanks!

-The game will be available in two versions:
+The game is available in two (three) versions:

 64kB Version
-Which will be playable from any "normal" PB6 bankswitch vectrex cart.
+Which is playable from any "normal" PB6 bankswitch vectrex cart.
-It will feature the full binary, but a game will not be persistently saved.
+It features the full binary, but a game will not be persistently saved.

 FLASH Version
-Which will be playable from a "Vectorblade" compatible PCB (either 128kB or 256kB).
+Which is playable from a "Vectorblade" compatible PCB (either 128kB or 256kB).
-It will feature the full binary AND the game can save persistently to the cartridge.
+It features the full binary AND the game can save persistently to the cartridge.

-Du to the nature of the vectrex (being a game console and not a computer, and a vector based game console additionally) some things had to be changed with this port.
+Due to the nature of the vectrex (being a game console and not a computer, and a vector based game console additionally) some things had to be changed with this port.

 I will in this document NOT describe the game itself, but only